D – Holiday Pay

 b.
 Absence during successive regular holidays

-The same rule on absences apply for successive regular holidays or two/more holidays lining up after another (e.g. Maundy Thursday and Good Friday).
+The same rule on absences applies for successive regular holidays or two/more holidays lining up after another (e.g. Maundy Thursday and Good Friday).
 (Ibid.)

 If an absent employee is paid the workday immediately preceding a regular holiday, then he/she is entitled to holiday pay for the regular holidays.
 (Ibid.)